preendata/preen/docs/getting-started/hello-world/README.md

 # Your First Query

-Getting start with Hypha is as simple as connecting to the data sources you want to query, defining your model, and querying the result.
+Getting start with Preen is as simple as connecting to the data sources you want to query, defining your model, and querying the result.